 D. College partnership laboratory schools are eligible to apply for and receive any federal or state funds otherwise allocated for college partnership laboratory schools.

-E. The collection of any tuition, room and board, and other educational and related fees from students enrolled at a college partnership laboratory school shall comply with Board regulations and shall be credited to the account of such school.
+E. The collection of any tuition, room and board, and other educational and related fees from students enrolled at a college partnership laboratory school, as provided in § 22.1-349.3, shall comply with Board regulations and shall be credited to the account of such school.

 F. Each college partnership laboratory school is eligible to apply for and receive available funds from the College Partnership Laboratory School Fund and the institution of higher education that establishes the school.